Patient education: Pulmonary embolism (Beyond the Basics)

 Deep vein thrombosis and pulmonary embolism in pregnancy: Treatment

-Diagnosis of suspected deep vein thrombosis of the lower extremity
+Clinical presentation and diagnosis of the nonpregnant adult with suspected deep vein thrombosis of the lower extremity

-Placement of inferior vena cava filters and their complications
+Placement of vena cava filters and their complications

 Low molecular weight heparin for venous thromboembolic disease